Eleanor Marx: Early years

 Eleanor Marx was born in London on 16 January 1855, the sixth child and fourth daughter of Karl Marx and his wife Jenny von Westphalen.
 She was called "Tussy" by her family from a young age.
 She showed an early interest in politics, even writing to political figures during her childhood.
 The hanging of the "Manchester Martyrs" when she was twelve, for example, horrified her and shaped her lifelong sympathy for the Fenians.
-Her father's story-telling also inspired an interest in literature, she could recite passages by William Shakespeare at the age of three.
-By her teenage years this love of Shakespeare led to the formation of the "Dogberry Club" at which she, her family, and the family of Clara Collet, all recited Shakespeare whilst her father watched.
+Her father's story-telling also inspired an interest in literature, and she could recite passages by William Shakespeare at the age of three.
+By her teenage years, that love of Shakespeare led to the formation of the "Dogberry Club" at which she, her family, and the family of Clara Collet, all recited Shakespeare whilst her father watched.

-While Karl Marx was writing his major work Das Kapital in the family home, his youngest daughter Eleanor played in his study.
-Marx invented and narrated a story for Eleanor based on an antihero called Hans Röckle.
-Eleanor reports that this was one of her favourite childhood stories.
-The story is significant because it offered Eleanor lessons through an allegory of Marx's critique of political economy which he was writing in Das Kapital.
+While Karl Marx was writing his major work, Das Kapital, in the family home, his youngest daughter Eleanor played in his study.
+Marx invented and narrated a story for Eleanor based on an anti-hero called Hans Röckle.
+Eleanor reported that it was one of her favourite childhood stories.
+The story is significant because it offered Eleanor lessons, by allegory, of the critique of political economy which Marx was writing in Das Kapital.
 As an adult, Eleanor was involved in translating and editing volumes of Das Kapital.
-She also edited Marx's lectures Value, Price and Profit and Wage Labour and Capital, which were based on the same material, into books.
+She also edited Marx's lectures, Value, Price and Profit and Wage Labour and Capital, which were based on the same material, into books.
 Eleanor Marx's biographer, Rachel Holmes, writes: "Tussy's childhood intimacy with [Marx] whilst he wrote the first volume of Das Kapital provided her with a thorough grounding in British economic, political and social history.
 Tussy and Capital grew up together".